EugineBelfer/vuiko-test/bedrock/web/app/themes/martfury/readme.txt

 Change log:

+Version 2.3.4

+- Add: Brand field to the compare table
+- Update Revolution Slider 6.2.4
+- Update: Compatible with WooCommerce 4.1.0
+- Fix: Product Numbers Per Page option doesn't work in the attribute archive page
+- Fix: Header Full Width doesn't work in the some pages.
+- Fix: Some minor bugs.

+Version 2.3.3

+- Fix: Header is not full with in some pages
+- Fix: Shop by Department icon doesn't work.
+- Fix: Compatible with Elementor Archive & Single Builder.
+- Fix: Some minor bugs.

+Version 2.3.2

+- Update WPBakery Page Builder 6.2
+- Update Revolution Slider 6.2.2
+- Update: Compatible with Elementor Archive & Single Builder.
+- Update: Enable quick view on mobile
+- Fix: Brand error in the dokan dashboard
+- Fix: Menu mobile doesn't work with CartFlows plugin.
+- Fix: Mobile RTL in firefox.
+- Fix: Some minor bugs.

 Version 2.3.1

 - New: Add new option allow change the taxonomy description below the products in Appearance > Customize > Catalog > Catalog General > Taxonomy Description Position.